happo/gradle-happo/README.md

 # Gradle Happo Plugin

-A Gradle plugin for uploading and comparing Happo visual regression test reports.
+A Gradle plugin for creating and comparing Happo visual regression test reports.
+Use it with e.g. [Paparazzi](https://github.com/cashapp/paparazzi),
+[Roborazzi](https://github.com/takahirom/roborazzi) or any other tool that can produce screenshots as PNG files.

 ## Features

-- **Upload Screenshots**: Upload screenshots from a specified folder to Happo
+- **Upload Screenshots**: Upload screenshots from a specified folder to Happo and create a Happo report from them.
 - **Compare Reports**: Compare two Happo reports by their SHA1 identifiers
 - **Configuration**: Support for environment variables and project properties
 - **Screenshot Discovery**: Automatically discovers screenshots in the specified directory